Flying with Vapes: TSA Rules and Packing Guide

 When you've properly prepared your device and documentation, most screening interactions last under ten seconds.

-Mood recognizes this regulatory complexity, which explains why they provide multiple pathways to compliance — from QR-coded lab reports on packaging to flexible shipping options that bypass airport security entirely.
+Mood recognizes this regulatory complexity, which is why they provide multiple pathways to compliance, from QR-coded lab reports on packaging to flexible shipping options that bypass airport security entirely.

 Your preparation transforms potential checkpoint anxiety into a predictable process you control through informed choices.